emkpmg-zz/ts/README.md

 -The training set (train.csv): used to build your machine learning models -The test set (test.csv): used to assess how well your model performs on unseen data (Data other than what was used to train the model)

-Variable Definition
+# Variable Definition

 Survival (survival) -- Did Passenger Survive the Shipwreck?

 0 = No

 1 = Yes

-Ticket class (pclass) -- class of ticket passenger holds 1 = 1st
+Ticket class (pclass) -- class of ticket passenger holds.
+This variable also describes socio-economic status

-2 = 2nd
-3 = 3rd
+1=1st = Upper Class

+2=2nd = Middle Class

+3=3rd = Lower Class

 Sex (sex) -- Passenger's gender

 Age (Age) -- Passenger's age in years

 sibsp -- Number of passenger's siblings or spouses on board

 parch -- Number of parents or children aboard the Titanic

 ticket -- Passenger's ticket number

 fare -- Cost of passenger's fare

 cabin -- Cabin number

 embarked -- Port of Embarkation

 C = Cherbourg

 Q = Queenstown

 S = Southampton